Welcometo Critical Distance

 Fostering new ideas and connections between people, objects, ideas, institutions, and environments, has always been central to our mission — for curators, of course, but also for colleagues, artists, presenting partners, and our diverse publics — to make a case for the roles, responsibilities, value, and necessity of the critical curatorial position.

 Far beyond mere selection or pretensions to connoisseurship, and transcending conventional assumptions of curating’s role as primarily interpretive or administrative, we seek to recuperate and reimagine curating as the care-full balancing of the practical and the poetic to manifest new socio-cultural potentials within the transformative space of the curatorial encounter.
-At Critical Distance, we believe that curators, artists, and audiences alike should be afforded equal consideration and care, as there is no exhibition (indeed, no meaningful existence) without each other.
+At Critical Distance, we believe that curators, artists, and audiences alike should be afforded equal consideration and care, as there is no exhibition without each other.

 Hours

-When exhibitions are on:
+When exhibitions or public programs are on:

 In between exhibitions: